 Melodic: In this mode, the top four rows of pads represent each step in the clip.
-The bottom four rows of pads are notes in the set scale, which can be adjusted by holding Shift and pressing Step Seq.
-This mode is most useful for recording melodic parts such as a bassline with the step sequencer.
+The bottom four rows of pads are notes in the

 Lanes: In this mode, each column of clip launch pads represents a step in the clip.
 The eight rows represent eight different pads.
 You can set the base pad by holding Shift and pressing Step Seq.